tjohns/zf/README.txt

   composition and rendering
 * New Zend_Layout component for automating and facilitating site layouts
 * UTF-8 support for PDF documents
-* New Technorati and SlideShare web services
+* LDAP, Infocard, and OpenID authentication adapters

 ENHANCEMENTS AND BUGFIXES
 -------------------------